nodejs/node/doc/api/net.md

 * Returns: {Object}

-Returns the bound address, the address family name, and port of the server as reported by the operating system if listening on an IP socket.
-Useful to find which port was assigned when getting an OS-assigned address.
+Returns the bound `address`, the address `family` name, and `port` of the server as reported by the operating system if listening on an IP socket (useful to find which port was assigned when getting an OS-assigned address):
-Returns an object with `port`, `family`, and `address` properties:
-`{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`
+`{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`.

 For a server listening on a pipe or UNIX domain socket, the name is returned as a string.